Peter & Max: A Fables Novel

-Peter & Max: A Fables Novel is a 2009 novel based on the comic book Fables, written by series creator Bill Willingham; Steve Leialoha provided illustrations.
+Peter & Max: A Fables Novel is a 2009 novel based on the comic book Fables, written by series creator Bill Willingham, with Steve Leialoha providing illustrations.
 The book was released by Vertigo on October 7, 2009.
-An audio book version was released on December 8, 2009; it is read by Wil Wheaton.
+An audio book version was released on December 8 of the same year and is read by Wil Wheaton.

 Of the novel, Willingham stated that he "wanted the challenge of writing a novel ...
 I wanted to see if I could".